 There are several different options available to you if you decide to travel from Bangkok to Phnom Penh by bus.
 With a good number of buses operating between Bangkok and Siem Reap – the gateway to Angkor Wat – this is one option, but if you are planning to head directly to Cambodia’s capital city, then the direct bus from Bangkok to Phnom Penh would be the best and most convenient option.

-Run by the government-operated, Transport Co Intl, this direct bus to Phnom Penh is far more affordable than catching a flight between the two cities but, as you would expect, it takes a lot longer.
-Buses depart from Bangkok’s Mo Chit bus terminal.
+Run by Virak Buntham Express the direct bus to Phnom Penh is more affordable than catching a flight to Phnom Penh, but as you would expect, it takes a lot longer.
+Buses depart from the Virak Buntham office in Phaya Thai.
 Once at the border with Cambodia you will need to leave the bus and go through immigration – this process can be sped up if you’ve applied for your tourist visa online in advance, rather than having to fill out the paperwork and pay the fee at the border.
 However, this is a possibility and bus employees will assist you if you need help.
 Once you’ve gone through immigration, the same bus that you came on will be waiting for you, so get back on and continue your journey.
-The direct bus takes around 13 hours though the exact timing could be shorter or longer depending on how much time is taken at the border.
-The departure time from Bangkok is not great, leaving at 5am every morning and you’ll arrive in Phnom Penh by 6pm.
+The direct bus takes around 12 hours though the exact timing could be shorter or longer depending on how much time is taken at the border.
+There are 4 direct buses and minibuses every day with departure times: at 02.00, 06.00, 07.00 and 09.00 every night/morning.

 Private bus companies, such as Travel Mart, also have buses from Bangkok to Phnom Penh.
-You’ll pay just a little more for a slightly more luxurious bus, departing from Khao San Road, but you do not travel on the same bus for the entire journey.
+Their buses take more time (21h) and depart from Khao San Road and you do not travel on the same bus throughout the journey.
 These buses travel via Siem Reap where you will get on a different bus for the remainder of your drive to Phnom Penh.

 The advantage with indirect buses is that you may actually prefer to spend a night in Siem Reap and have a break from sitting on the bus for so long!

 Another option to get from Bangkok to Phnom Penh is the train.
 Unfortunately, there are no trains that operate all the way from city to city so if you do opt for the train you will then need to take an alternate form of transport for the remainder of the journey.
 The train takes you almost to the border with Cambodia, stopping at Aranyaprathet train station and from here you will need to make your way to Poipet and the border crossing by tuk-tuk.
-Once through the border catch a bus, taxi or minivan to the city of Siem Reap which will take between 2.5 to 3 hours.
+Once through the border catch a bus, taxi or minivan to the city of Phnom Penh which will take between 7 to 10 hours.